Palace of Nations

 The Palace of Nations (Palais des Nations, [palɛ de nɑsjɔ̃]) is the home of the United Nations Office at Geneva, located in Geneva, Switzerland.
 It was built between 1929 and 1938 to serve as the headquarters of the League of Nations.
-It has served as the home of the United Nations Office at Geneva since 1946 when the Secretary-General of the United Nations signed a Headquarters Agreement with the Swiss authorities, although Switzerland did not become a member of the United Nations until 2002.
+It has served as the home of the United Nations Office at Geneva since 1946 when the secretary-general of the United Nations signed a Headquarters Agreement with the Swiss authorities, although Switzerland did not become a member of the United Nations until 2002.

-In 2012 alone, the Palace of Nations hosted more than 10,000 intergovernmental meetings.
+In 2012, the Palace of Nations hosted more than 10,000 intergovernmental meetings.

 History

 Buildings used before completion

 The Palais Wilson was used until 1936 as the main building of the League.
-Though the Assembly met in Geneva at the Salle de la Réformation (in a building at the corner of Boulevard Helvétique and Rue du Rhône) from 1920 to 1929, and at the Bâtiment électoral or Palais Électoral (Rue du Général- Dufour 24, later used by IPWA, the Red Cross affiliated International Prisoners-of-War Agency) from 1930 to 1936 as well as for special sessions at the Pavillon du désarmement adjacent to the Palais Wilson, before moving into the Assembly Hall of the Palace of Nations.
+However, from 1920 to 1929, the Assembly met in Geneva at the Salle de la Réformation (in a building at the corner of Boulevard Helvétique and Rue du Rhône), then from 1930 to 1936 at the Bâtiment électoral or Palais Électoral (Rue du Général-Dufour 24, later used by the Red Cross affiliated International Prisoners-of-War Agency).
+For special sessions, the Assembly met at the Pavillon du désarmement adjacent to the Palais Wilson.
+In 1937, the Assembly moved into the Assembly Hall of the Palace of Nations.